fire-ae/fire-ae.github.io/README.md

 ## 🌈 Commitment to Diversity, Equity, and Inclusion (DEI)
 <div align="justify">
-At FIRE Araştırma Eğitim Ltd. Şti., we believe that diversity, equity, and inclusion are fundamental to creating a vibrant, innovative, and productive community.
-We are committed to fostering an environment where all individuals feel respected, are treated fairly, and can achieve their full potential, regardless of their gender, race, ethnicity, national origin, age, sexual orientation or identity, education, or disability.
+At FIRE Araştırma Eğitim Ltd. Şti., diversity, equity, and inclusion are fundamental to creating a vibrant, innovative, and productive community.
+It is crucial to foster an environment where all individuals feel respected, are treated fairly, and can achieve their full potential, regardless of their gender, race, ethnicity, national origin, age, sexual orientation or identity, education, or disability.
+Hence, the contracts, trainees, collaborators will never be selected or discriminated according to these characteristics.
 </div>

 ### 👩‍🔬 Gender Equality
 <div align="justify">
-We strive for gender equality at all levels of our organization, recognizing the critical importance of diverse perspectives in driving innovation in research and education.
-We are dedicated to ensuring equal opportunities for individuals of all genders and backgrounds.
+All genders are equal according to FIRE Araştırma Eğitim Ltd. Şti, and it recognizes the critical importance of diverse perspectives in driving innovation in research and education.
+It is dedicated to ensuring equal opportunities for individuals of all genders and backgrounds.
 </div>

 ### ♿ Accessibility Commitment
 <div align="justify">
-Ensuring the accessibility of our work is fundamental to our mission.
-We are dedicated to creating educational materials and research outputs that are accessible to all, including individuals with disabilities.
-We continually work on improving our digital content to meet current accessibility standards.
+Ensuring the accessibility of data, research outputs, and reference materials is fundamental to the mission of FIRE Araştırma Eğitim Ltd. Şti.
+Educational materials and research outputs will be prepared so as to make them accessible to all, including individuals with disabilities.
+The digital content and aforementioned documents will be according to the current accessibility standards.
 </div>

 ## 📚 Ethical Research Practices
 <div align="justify">
-At FIRE Araştırma Eğitim Ltd. Şti., we are deeply committed to the highest standards of integrity and ethics in all our research activities.
-Our dedication to ethical research is unwavering, with strict policies against any form of misconduct.
-We believe that ethical research is the cornerstone of genuine scientific discovery and the advancement of knowledge.
+At FIRE Araştırma Eğitim Ltd. Şti., all research activities will abide with the highest standards of integrity and ethics.
+The Company's dedication to ethical research is unwavering, with strict policies against any form of misconduct.
+Ethical research is the cornerstone of genuine scientific discovery and the advancement of knowledge.
 </div>

 ### 🚫 Upholding Academic Integrity

 - **Plagiarism:**
 <div align="justify">
-We strictly prohibit plagiarism in any form.
-All research outputs must be original, crediting all sources and contributions accurately.
-Our commitment to originality and authenticity extends to all stages of research, from proposal to publication.
+Any kind of plagiarism is strictly forbidden.
+All research outputs must be original, should credit all sources and contributions accurately.
+The commitment to originality and authenticity extends to all stages of research, from proposal to publication.
 </div>
 <br>

 - **Data Fabrication and Falsification:**
 <div align="justify">
-Fabricating data or altering results to misrepresent research findings is against our core principles.
-We ensure that all research data are reported honestly, accurately, and transparently.
+Fabricating data or altering results to misrepresent research findings is against the core principles of FIRE Araştırma Eğitim Ltd. Şti.
+All research data are to be reported honestly, accurately, and transparently, and research activities related to FIRE Araştırma Eğitim Ltd. Şti are no exception to this.
 </div>
 <br>

 - **Conflict of Interest:**

-<div align="justify"> We require all researchers to disclose any potential conflicts of interest that might influence the research process or outcomes.
+<div align="justify"> All researchers are to disclose any potential conflicts of interest that might influence the research process or outcomes.
 Transparently managing conflicts of interest is crucial to maintain trust and integrity in our research.
 </div>
 <br>